Abdollah Mehrabi

 Iran

-Has served as an assistant professor and member of the scientific committee at Imam Hussein University; with researchers at Imam Hussein University, has co-authored conference papers on aerospace topics; has co-authored a book on rocket propulsion.
+Served as an assistant professor and member of the scientific committee at Imam Hussein University; with researchers at Imam Hussein University, co-authored conference papers on aerospace topics; co-authored a book on rocket propulsion.

-Has held shares in Mado Company; with Abbas Abdi Asjerd and Seyed Mohsen Vahabzadeh Moghadam, has held shares in Baran Sazan Caspian Company, an Iran-based company located in the Anzali Free Zone on the Caspian Sea that claims to carry out projects related to water supply, including cloud seeding.
+Held shares in Mado Company; with Abbas Abdi Asjerd and Seyed Mohsen Vahabzadeh Moghadam, held shares in Baran Sazan Caspian Company, an Iran-based company located in the Anzali Free Zone on the Caspian Sea that claims to carry out projects related to water supply, including cloud seeding.

 Sanctions